EDCD/EDMarketConnector/PRIVACY.md

 ## What information do we collect about you?

-### Game State
+### Elite Commander details

 While this app is running it collects the following information about you:

-- Your username - i.e. your in-game “Cmdr” name.
+- Your in-game “Cmdr” name.
 - Your in-game location.
-- Your in-game ship(s), ship loadout, inventory, and various actions that you perform in the game - collectively your “game state”.
+- Your in-game ship(s), ship loadout and inventory.
+- Various actions that you perform in the game.

 ### Operating System & IP Address